willandersson1/tradingsim/readme.md

 The other limitation is the prediction strategy's poor performance.
 Perhaps after I learn more about finance and quantiative trading I will be able to create a more sophisticated strategy.

 ### Possible extensions
+--* Multithreading, perhaps by splitting the computation of each row of the knapsack DP matrix up --* Adding more data
+--* Reading data and processing everything day by day, to reduce maximum memory usage --* User requests a particular set of stocks, make HTTP web requests to get relevant data --* See behaviour of different strategies on different sets of stocks --* Graph portfolio value over time

 ### How to use